Bobby's Logo

 "Volume 3"Patchlist

-They produced a mega 32 soundbanks (1'024 patches) collection for DX7 models.
+They distributed a mega 32 soundbanks (1'024 patches) collection for DX7 models sold on a 3.5" floppy disk.

 ISHIBASHI